NAGANO ADVENTURES

 PASSIONATE

-I truly believe that I am the best and most-qualified English-speaking guide available for tours on the Shionomichi, but even more certain that no one is more passionate about the route and the areas through which it passes.
-I would love the opportunity to share the trail and some of that enthusiasm with you!
+I truly believe that I am the best and most qualified English-speaking guide available for tours on the Shionomichi, but even more certain that no one is more passionate about the route and the areas through which it passes.
+I would love the opportunity to share the trail, my local area, and some of that enthusiasm with you!

 THE SHIONOMICHI BY SEASON